Washington (state): Economy

-According to the Bureau of Economic Analysis, Washington's gross state product in 2024 was $854.7 billion, the 9th largest in the nation.
+According to the Bureau of Economic Analysis, in 2025, the State of Washington's gross state product was $894.9 billion and its per capita personal income was $89,396.
 As of June 2025, the state's unemployment rate was 4.5 percent, ranked 37th lowest in the United States; the rate is unchanged from June 2024.

 In the late 2010s, the state had the fastest-growing economy in the United States and was tenth-largest in the nation.
 The minimum wage was set at $11 in 2017 and has increased annually based on a cost-of-living index; since January 1, 2024, it has been $16.28 an hour, the highest of any state.
 Several cities have higher minimum wages as of 2024, such as Seattle at $19.97 for large employers and Tukwila at $20.29 for large employers.

+In 2025, small businesses made up 99.5% of the businesses in Washington and employed 48.7% of its work force.
+In 2024, based on a study by the National Partnership for Women and Families, annual wages for women in the state were $18,545 less than men, the second-largest income gap in the United States.
+The average gap was an increase from 2023, reported to be $17,400.

 Significant business within the state include the design and manufacture of aircraft (Boeing), automotive (Paccar), computer software development (Microsoft, Bungie, Amazon, Nintendo of America, Valve, ArenaNet, Cyan Worlds), telecom (T-Mobile US), electronics, biotechnology, aluminum production, lumber and wood products (Weyerhaeuser), mining, beverages (Starbucks, Jones Soda), real estate (John L. Scott, Colliers International, Windermere Real Estate, Kidder Mathews), retail (Nordstrom, Eddie Bauer, Car Toys, Costco, R.E.I.), and tourism (Alaska Airlines, Expedia, Inc.).
 A Fortune magazine survey of the top 20 Most Admired Companies in the U.S. has four Washington-based companies: Amazon, Starbucks, Microsoft, and Costco.
 At over 80 percent the state has significant amounts of hydroelectric power generation.
-Also, significant amounts of trade with Asia pass through the ports of the Puget Sound, leading to a number six ranking of U.S. ports (ranking combines twenty-foot equivalent units (TEUs) moved and infrastructure index).
+Significant amounts of trade with Asia pass through the ports of the Puget Sound, leading to a number six ranking of U.S. ports.
+Ranking combines twenty-foot equivalent units (TEUs) moved and infrastructure index.

 With the passage of Initiative 1183, the Washington State Liquor Control Board (WSLCB) ended its monopoly of all-state liquor store and liquor distribution operations on June 1, 2012.
 The board transitioned into licensing and regulating the sale of alcohol, tobacco, and later cannabis after the passage of Initiative 502.

-The state is home to several of the wealthiest people in the United States and the world by net worth.
-Microsoft co-founder Bill Gates and Amazon founder Jeff Bezos both held the title of world's richest person, as determined by Forbes, while living in Washington.